 Her Majesty's Inspectorate of Constabulary and Fire & Rescue Services.
-The 'HMICFRS' published the findings from its inspection of the Service on 17 December 2019.
-The report identified 11 areas for improvement and one cause for concern accompanied by two recommendations.
+The 'HMICFRS' published the findings from its latest inspection of the Service on 15 December 2021.
+The report identified 22 areas for improvement and two causes of concern accompanied by eight recommendations.
 The Fire and Rescue Service National Framework requires fire and rescue services to give due regard to HMICFRS reports and recommendations.
 Where recommendations are made, the receiving Service is required to prepare, update and regularly publish an action plan detailing how such recommendations are actioned (Fire and Rescue National Framework, section 7.5).
-The Service's Action Plan was published and approved by the Authority at its 12 February 2020 meeting where it was also agreed that progress against the Action Plan be reported regularly to the Overview and Audit Committee, and onwards to the Authority.
+The Service's latest inspection report was presented to the Fire Authority at its 16 February 2022 meeting and the revised Action Plan was published and approved by the Overview and Audit Committee at its 16 March 2022 meeting.